9/2/25 - updated with the opening date and more details

 After making a big splash in Notting Hill with their first restaurant last year, Holy Carrot already has a second site lined up, this time in Spitalfields.
+However, this time around they'll be adding some vegetarian dishes, ditching the solely plant-based approach that the Notting Hill restaurant focused on.

 More about Holy Carrot Spitalfields

 When does it open?
-Late 2025
+13 March 2025

 Find out more: Visit their website or follow them on Instagram @holycarrotrestaurant.